Fields2Cover/Fields2Cover/README.rst

    sudo apt install swig python3-pytest

-Then, from the main folder of the project:
+Then, from the source code folder of the project, adjust the BUILD_PYTHON option of the existing build:

 .. code-block:: console